kristiandiana/test/README.md

 ### Project Timeline

 - **Milestone 1 (MVP):** Overview of backend minimum viable product requirements.
 Build a convolutional neural network (CNN) using TensorFlow.
 Train the model using a public dataset, such as the following [Kaggle Dataset](https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k).
-The model should be functioning for ***one*** ocular disease (Ex.
-Glaucoma).
+The model should be functioning for ***only one*** ocular disease (Ex.
+Glaucoma) at this point.
 Date to be completed by: *TBD*
 - **Milestone 2 (MVP):** Overview of frontend minimum viable product requirements.
+Develop an API using a python framework (Ex.
+Flask).
+Develop a user-friendly, and aesthetically pleasing web application that is able to make requests to the API.
+The frontend application must be able to accept image files and submit them to the API.
 Date to be completed by: *TBD*
 - **Milestone 3:** Description, Date
 - ...